Romchik38/site2/doc/Entities/Category.md

   - id is set
   - all translates
   - has at least one active article
-- Cannot be *deactivated* if has referencies from:
-  - Article
+- No requirements to be *deactivated*.